ElektraInitiative/libelektra/src/plugins/jni/README.md

 ## Issues ##

-In Debian Wheezy you cannot use openjdk: you get a linker error because of some missing private SUN symbols.
+- In Debian Wheezy you cannot use openjdk: you get a linker error because of some missing private SUN symbols.
   Maybe just the cmake mechanism to find java is broken.

-## Usage ##
+- Only a single java plugin can be loaded
+- when this plugin is enabled, valgrind detects memory problems even if the plugin is not mounted.

+# Specific Java Plugin #